In September 2017, Microsoft released some long-awaited news regarding the future of popular ERP software suite Microsoft Dynamics NAV.

 Full NAV functionality, with access to the full-blown Microsoft ecosystem

-Here are some of the key points you need to know about the new Dynamics NAV, 365 and Tenerife in particular:
+Here are some of the key points you need to know about the new Dynamics NAV, 365 and Business Central in particular:

-- Tenerife users will be able to leverage the whole Microsoft stack.
+- Business Central users will be able to leverage the whole Microsoft stack.
 The seamless integration to the Microsoft ecosystem of solutions (think Microsoft Office, PowerApps, Microsoft Flow, Power BI, Cortana, and more) will boost productivity, breaking down the barriers between processes.

-- Moving from Dynamics NAV 2018 to Dynamics 365 Tenerife will be simple – it will feel just like another Dynamics NAV upgrade, promises Marko Perisic, General Manager Microsoft Dynamics 365.
+- Moving from Dynamics NAV 2018 to Dynamics 365 Business Central will be simple – it will feel just like another Dynamics NAV upgrade, promises Marko Perisic, General Manager Microsoft Dynamics 365.

 - Partners will be able to build customized solutions.
 The advised method is through Events and Extensions, a technology introduced in Dynamics NAV 2016 as a way to modify the system without directly altering the source resources.
 Extensions simplify the process of deploying, managing, and upgrading customizations or localizations.
 It will, however, also be possible to build embed apps in Tenerife.